-'Risk' is an emotive word, normally reflecting danger and peril.
+"Risk" is an emotive word, often representing danger and peril.
 That may not be strictly applicable to the risks associated with investment, but it isn't entirely wrong either:

-- If you take investment risks beyond your capacity to cope with the possible consequences, you can put your financial security, and that of any dependents, in danger, the implications of which can be daunting. - On the other hand, if you take too little investment risk, there is a chance that you may find yourself in the same mess, with inadequate resources accumulated and insufficient income to live on when your working life has finished.
+- If you take investment risks beyond your capacity to cope with the possible consequences, you can put your financial security, and that of your family in danger, the implications of which can be daunting. - On the other hand, if you avoid all investment risk you can land up in the same mess, with inadequate resources accumulated and insufficient income to live on when your working life has finished.

-Investment risk is, therefore, a topic to be taken very seriously, as getting your approach to it right can make a big difference, as can getting the approach wrong.
+Investment risk is, therefore, a topic to be taken very seriously, as getting your approach to it right can make a massive difference to you, as can getting the approach wrong.